 For definitions of key performance indicators see Annex 2.
-Data are for 7-day periods. §Laboratory data missing for 14 July. †Data missing for 4-12% of cases. #Outcome data missing for 25-75% of hospitalized confirmed cases.
+Data are for 7-day periods.
+One confirmed case in Tonkolili was retrospectively reported, with date of report 2 August 2015.
+Laboratory data missing for 14 July.
+Data missing for 4-12% of cases. #Outcome data missing for 25-75% of hospitalized confirmed cases.
 An outcome is known for only 6 hospitalized, confirmed cases in each April and May.